Phoenix Dan Cong Oolong Tea Song Zhong 宋种

 Caffeine Level: Medium

-It is fruity, smooth, full bodied, sweet, has hints of almond, papaya and cinnamon with a lasting sweet aftertaste.
+It is fruity, smooth, full bodied and sweet, with hints of almond, papaya and cinnamon with a lasting sweet aftertaste.

-210oF, 4 grams (heaping 2 tbsp) for 6-8 ounces of spring/filtered water, adjust to taste, 30 seconds, more than 5 steepings.
+210oF, 4 grams (heaping 2 tbsp) for 6-8 oz of spring/filtered water, adjust to taste, 30 seconds, up to 8 steepings.
 We advise against the use of tap water as well as purified water.

 Gongfu brewing guide:

-It is recommend to use the Gongfu brewing method in order to get the best out of the tea.
+It is recommend to use the Gongfu brewing method in order to get the most enjoyment out of the tea.

 Use a gaiwan or Yixing clay pot to enhance the aroma and taste, usually 7 grams (2 rounded tbsp) of dry leaves for 100 ml (3.4 oz) of water.
 When using gongfu brewing method, it is essential to warm up the brewing vessel so that the water temperature will not drop significantly before brewing and also quickly rinse the tea before the first brewing.
 The recommended brewing time is 10s,10s,15s,15s, 20s.
 You may add 5 or 10 seconds steeping time for each subsequent infusions.